-Dr. Schularick received his Doctor of Medicine from the University of Iowa School of Medicine and completed residency training at the University of Iowa Hospitals and Clinics Department of Otolaryngology – Head and Neck Surgery.
+Dr. Schularick is a board-certified otolaryngologist.
+He received his Doctor of Medicine degree from the University of Iowa School of Medicine and completed residency training at the University of Iowa Hospitals and Clinics Department of Otolaryngology – Head and Neck Surgery.
 He additionally completed a two-year NIH fellowship researching the genetics of vestibular schwannomas and Neurofibromatosis Type II, a year-long externship in surgical pathology at the University of Iowa, and received further training in management of diseases of hearing and the ear at the University of Utah.

 Dr. Schularick enjoys providing care for children and adults with common ENT issues (recurrent ear and throat infections, sleep apnea, etc.), as well as caring for chronic ear disease, balance problems and vertigo, acute and chronic sinus and nasal disease, allergies, narrowing of the adult airway (subglottic stenosis) and voice disorders, salivary gland tumors and disease, and cancer of the head and neck.